tahlialg/password-generator/README.md

 - Display password in text area.

 ## Git Hub Repository
-The below link takes you to the repository where the portfolio is hosted. https://github.com/tahlialg/password-generator
+The link takes you to the repository where the portfolio is hosted. https://github.com/tahlialg/password-generator

 ## Deployed Application
-The below link showcases the deployed professional portfolio. https://tahlialg.github.io/password-generator/
+The link showcases the deployed professional portfolio. https://tahlialg.github.io/password-generator/

 ![Mockup image!](password-generator-mockup.png)